tcbkkvik/NBL_Actors/README.md

     * Small but extensible:
-        No external libraries (except JUnit for tests), no fancy processing (no reflection, proxy-generation, or byte-code manipulation), but flexible interfaces (for thread, thread-factory, actor-reference)
+        No external libraries (except JUnit for tests), no fancy processing (no reflection, proxy-generation, or byte-code manipulation), but with extensible interfaces (thread, thread-factory, actor-reference..).
+        Additionally, you are free to combine it with any other actor libraries.

 ## Easy to use
 Basically, an object of a type 'A', wrapped inside an actor reference (`IActorRef<A>`),